Description

 | Bulk salad tray | Large shared serving area | Corrugated board | No internal insert | Catering tables and group self-service |

-- Leaves room for ingredient notes, allergen marks, and dates on the outside
+- Leaves room for ingredient notes, allergen marks, and dates

 - Use side bands for flavour names, dietary tags, and small icons

-| Branding area | Print method | Material | Finish | Typical use |
+| Branding Area | Print Method | Material | Finish | Typical Use |

 |---|---|---|---|---|

-| Lid logo panel | CMYK or selected spot colours | White card or SBS stock | Gloss or soft matte finish | Lead branding zone for takeaway and display |
+| Lid logo panel | CMYK or selected spot colours | White card or SBS stock | Gloss or soft matte finish | Lid identification zone for takeaway and display |

 | Side wall band | Text blocks and small icons | Natural kraft substrates | Matte surface | Cold meal lines and chilled shelving |